bigcommerce/dev-docs/docs/api-docs/customers/customer-login-api.md

 You can use the Customer Login API in the following use cases:

-* Integrate with an SSO provider or Identity Provider (IdP)
+* Integrate with an SSO provider or identity provider (IdP)
 * Set up continuous login between a BigCommerce store and another application
 * Enable alternative login methods (ex. phone number and SMS password)

 Storefront customers are logged in using the access point URL `/login/token/{token}`.
-The `{token}` must be a JSON Web Token (JWT) containing parameters for the customer login request signed by your application’s OAuth Client Secret.
+The `{token}` must be a JSON Web Token (JWT) containing parameters for the customer login request signed by your application’s OAuth client secret.
 For more information on the OAuth protocol, see [OAuth](https://oauth.net/2/).

 JWT is an industry standard ([RFC 7519](https://tools.ietf.org/html/rfc7519)) for securely transmitting information between two parties.
 A JWT is represented as a sequence of base64url-encoded sections separated by dots (` . `).
 The sections include the header, payload, and signature.
 For more details, see [Introduction to JSON Web Tokens](https://jwt.io/introduction/).

-**Payload Fields Reference**
+**Payload fields reference**

 | Field Name | Type | Description |
 |-|-|-|